Welcome to UW Health's flu resources section.

 - Contact your primary care clinic to schedule your flu vaccine appointment.
 View phone numbers for UW Health clinics

 - If you have MyChart, you may schedule a flu vaccine appointment via MyChart.

-- UW Health pharmacists also administer vaccines for seasonal influenza.
+- UW Health pharmacists also administer vaccines for seasonal influenza for patients ages 6 and up.
 Learn more

 It's best to get the flu vaccine early in the flu season.

 According to the Centers for Disease Control, the vast majority of people 6 months and older should get the flu vaccine.

 - Who can get the flu shot?
 Flu shots are for anyone 6 months and older who is not allergic to the flu vaccine or any ingredient in the flu vaccine.